How to Start a Food Truck Business

 Before you set up shop in a busy tourist area or business park, make sure it's legit.
 Also be mindful of other food trucks and restaurants in the area.
 A brick and mortar restaurant may not take kindly to a food truck setting up right outside their establishment.

 Okay, you now have a solid plan for where you are going to sell your food.
-Now you can do the fun part — decide on a fantastic food truck name.
+Now you can do the fun part—decide on a fantastic food truck name.
 Much like choosing a restaurant name, the name of your food truck business should reflect your food, theme, or concept.
-Check out these tips for choosing the perfect restaurant (on wheels) name.

 Stock Your Food Truck